Process of becoming catholic

 The simple answer is that you should talk to your parish priest.
 While the normal minister of the sacrament is the diocesan bishop, adult candidates for Confirmation are normally confirmed by the priest, just as adult converts are confirmed by the priest at the Easter Vigil.

-You might be interested: Married roman catholic priests
+You might be interested: Do catholic priests fall in love

 Do you need to be confirmed to be married?